brandonindia-mcs/Azure-Verified-Modules/docs/static/includes/avm-terraform-module-review-template.md

 ```[tasklist]
 ### Tasks
 - [ ] Address comments on AVM-Review-PR if any
-- [ ] Ensure that all checks on AVM-Review-PR are passing
 - [ ] Tick this to acknowledge specs with comment "Module Owner to action this spec post-publish as appropriate" in the table below.
 - [ ] Ensure that the latest 'chore: repository governance' PR is merged into the main branch and the branch/fork of your AVM-Review-PR is also updated with it.
+- [ ] Ensure that all checks on AVM-Review-PR are passing as the Compliant cell against the specs that are covered by these checks in table below is pre-populated with `Yes` based on that assumption.
 ```

 | ID | Spec                                                                                                                                                                                                                                                                                    | Compliant | Comments                                                        |